 - The number of former employees who’ve claimed unemployment benefits

-Most companies are in fact subject to the FUTA tax if they can say “yes” to either statement:
+Most companies are in fact subject to the FUTA tax rate (6% of an employee’s wages up to $7,000), if they can say “yes” to either statement:

 - Your company paid $1,500 or more to at least one employee in any calendar quarter.